 Its good to hear that the school has improved over the years.
 When outcast Gary Graves became vice principal at that school it began to go downhill.
 In fact the regular school principle was every bit as wimpy as he looked which meant they didn't care about having a professional staff overall.

 Jordan High School is a public high school in Long Beach.
-The principal of Jordan High School is Shawn Ashley and can be contacted at firstname.lastname@example.org.
-3,589 students attend Jordan High School and identify primarily as Hispanic, Asian, and Asian/Pacific Islander.
-22% of the Jordan High School students have "limited English proficiency."
-81% of the 3,589 students here are paying reduced lunch prices.
-The ratio of students to teachers at Jordan High School is 21:1.
+The principal of Jordan High School is Shawn Ashley and can be contacted at email@example.com.
+3,589 students attend Jordan High School and identify as Hispanic, Asian, and Asian/Pacific Islander.
+22% of the Jordan High School students are "limited in English proficiency."
+81% of the 3,589 students here get reduced lunch prices.
+The student to teacher ratio at Jordan High School is 21:1.
 Gethsemane Baptist Christian is one of the nearest high schools.

 - Computer arts

 - Video film production

 - P.E. classes

 |Native Hawaiian or Other Pacific Islander||3%||82567%|